 This theatre play "La mirada del otro" (the other's gaze) is part of a trilogy, product of 10 years research, artistic and pedagogical work conducted by the collective Project 43-2, founded by María San Miguel.
 This specific play focuses on the restorative encounters between ETA dissidents and the families of their victims, presenting elements for transforming the conflict and promoting a culture of peace.

-During the entire REstART week, you can watch the video of "the making of" this theatre project (subtitled in English) and meet María San Miguel on 4 December for a virtual conversation facilitated by senior mediator Alberto Olalde (Basque country).
-On 5 December María will also join the REstARTISTS' common discussion closing the REstART Festival.
+During the entire REstART week, we could watch the video of "the making of" this theatre project (subtitled in English).
+This video is not anymore available, but you find below the recordings of the live talk with María San Miguel on 4 December 2020 via Zoom.
+This talk was facilitated by senior mediator Alberto Olalde (Basque Country).

 "The fact that words are the only weapon.
 In the theatre we put the body to the words that transform societies"